 The Company continues with its engagement of an external Mexican accounting firm to assist in financial reporting and tax compliance and representation in Mexico and to provide accounting support in which such fees were incurred, given the Cervantes project in located in Mexico and held by its wholly owned Mexican subsidiary.
-Additional fees were incurred in resolving the collection of the refundability of VAT/IVA with the Mexican tax authorities and repeated tax filings to address ongoing comments and requests related to VAT/IVA filings for the last quarter of 2017.
+Additional fees were incurred in resolving the collection of the refundability of VAT/IVA with the Mexican tax authorities and repeated tax filings to address ongoing comments and requests related to VAT/IVA filings in 2018.
+Given the reduced level of expenditures and exploration activities in Mexico as the Company earned its 65% interest in the Cervantes property, accounting fees were reduced in second quarter of 2019 which continued into the third quarter.

 Amortization is attributable to the purchase of office furniture and equipment for its shared office facilities.
-Additional office furniture and equipment were acquired in 2018 which would contribute to higher amortization in the current quarter.
+Additional office furniture and equipment were acquired in 2018 which contributed to higher amortization in 2019.